Carnagion/dissertation/diss/diss.typ

 Once a departure $i$ has been de-iced, the applied de-icing fluid will remain effective for a certain duration of time, called the Holdover Time (HOT) $h_i$.
 Departures must take off within this period of time -- if a departure's HOT expires before it takes off, it must be de-iced again, which could extend the de-icing queue and delay subsequent aircraft.

-The HOT of a departure $i$ is thus modeled as a hard constraint -- the time between its de-ice time $d_i$ and take-off time $t_i$ must not be greater than $h_i$.
+The HOT of a departure $i$ is thus modeled as a hard constraint -- the time between its de-ice time $z_i$ and take-off time $t_i$ must not be greater than $h_i$.

 // TODO: Check if this should be in the objectives section instead
 === Runway Holding

-Delays are ideally absorbed by stand holding -- a departure $i$ would ideally wait at its gate and only push back only when absolutely necessary to meet its de-ice time $d_i$ (if applicable) and take-off time $t_i$, thus minimizing fuel consumption.
+Delays are ideally absorbed by stand holding -- a departure $i$ would ideally wait at its gate and only push back only when absolutely necessary to meet its de-ice time $z_i$ (if applicable) and take-off time $t_i$, thus minimizing fuel consumption.

 However, in some cases it may be better to absorb delays at the runway instead by runway holding -- arriving at the run.
 A departure that pushes back earlier than absoltuely necessary would be able to de-ice earlier than necessary, freeing up the de-icing queue earlier.
 This could in turn enable the following departures to de-ice earlier and potentially reduce the total delay and CTOT violations in the sequence, at the cost of higher fuel consumption for certain aircraft from queueing up and waiting at the runway.

-The maximim runway holding duration for a departure $i$ is thus modeled as a hard constraint -- the time between its de-ice time $d_i$ and take-off time $t_i$ must not be greater than the sum of its post de-ice taxi duration $n_i$, lineup duration $q_i$, and maximum runway holding duration $r_i$.
+The maximim runway holding duration for a departure $i$ is thus modeled as a hard constraint -- the time between its de-ice time $z_i$ and take-off time $t_i$ must not be greater than the sum of its post de-ice taxi duration $n_i$, lineup duration $q_i$, and maximum runway holding duration $r_i$.
 That is, $t_i - d_i <= n_i + q_i + r_i$.

 == Objectives